redhat-ztp/ztp-cluster-deploy/acm-spoke/README.md

     2- go to acm-spoke dir

-    3- make a copy inventory/hosts.sample file and rename it with hosts name under same directory.
+    3- make a copy inventory/hosts.sample file and rename it as hosts under same directory.

     4- modify the [all:vars] section at inventory/hosts file to match your setup.